 - Envelope Stuffing – Maybe you ran across a job claiming that you can make $1,200 or more stuffing envelopes from home.
 Sounds super easy and too good to be true.
 And guess what?
 It is.
 Not only will you not make this amount of money but you will have to pay for information or a packet to even get started which could cost you anywhere for $30 to hundreds or more.

-- Reshipping Agents – Scammers will post fake jobs like: Gift Wrapper, Reshipping Agent, Packaging Agents and so forth that state they will pay you to receive items to your home for you to ship overseas.
-Although the job description may appear to be legit, you could actually go to jail because the scammer is using you to send stolen items that will be traced back to you from personal accounts of others they hacked.
+- Reshipping Agents – Scammers will post fake jobs like Gift Wrapper, Reshipping Agent, Packaging Agents, and so forth that state they will pay you to receive items to your home for you to ship overseas.
+Although the job description may appear to be legit, you could actually go to jail because the scammer is using you to send stolen items that will be traced back to you from the personal accounts of others they hacked.
 Do not fall for this scam.

 - Assembly or Craft Work – This scam offers to pay you money for every product or item that you put together from home.
 The problem with this opportunity is you don’t know if the company will even accept your work after you shipped it to them plus there is an upfront fee for materials.

 - Rebate Processor – Sounds simple to process rebates from home in your spare time.
 The only skills you will really need are access to a computer and being able to type well.
 These work at home job offers are also scams.
 A lot of rebate processor jobs claim that you will be paid $200 an hour or more.
 Many of these offers come from Clickbank and other affiliate companies where the individuals promoting them will make $40 to $50 for every person that he or she can get to sign up for this fake job.
 Stay away and do not apply to these work at home scams.

 - Social Media Jobs – Make $50 an hour as a social media moderator from home.
 These jobs are bogus and are sometimes filtered in with legitimate social media jobs from companies looking to hire individuals to monitor their social media accounts.